 Sleeps 2 adults (1 double bed and 1 bunk bed - bunk has a 12-stone limit).
 Please note, bedding for the double bed is inclusive, however, there is an additional bedding fee of £10 for use of the single bed.

 En-suite bathroom with hot shower and flushing toilet.

 Kitchenette with microwave fridge and integrated grill.
-(Lovely welcome hamper included) BBQ packs available for purchase from the owner direct.
+Yorkshire food hampers and BBQ packs available for purchase on-site.

 Wi-Fi is available at this property.